-- Instructor (conscript training in brigade-level units) - assistant rapid deployment force instructors - international rapid deployment force speciality instructors in tasks requiring peacekeeping experience (equiv.) - assistant instructors on warships, support ships and mother ships (ordnance, engineering, signal) - Specialised instructor (weapons and command and control systems users) - assistant mechanic in air commands, assistant mechanic duties in squadron service
+- Instructor (conscript training in brigade-level units) - assistant rapid deployment force instructors (international rapid deployment force speciality instructors in tasks requiring peacekeeping experience (equiv.)

+- assistant instructors on warships, support ships and mother ships (ordnance, engineering, signal) - Specialised instructor (weapons and command and control systems users) - assistant mechanic in air commands, assistant mechanic duties in squadron service - military musician (military band positions) - Fighter controller trainee (basic duties of a fighter controller, where the training requirement is Air Force Reserve Officer School's Fighter Controller Programme)

 Tasks for contractual military personnel in special tasks are primarily tasks for rank and file with special training that you have received training for and that accord with your wartime placement.
+For example combat vehicle driver or specialist vehicle driver.

-The service rank of contractual military personnel their rank in the reserve.
-More information is available from your company's instructors.
+The rank of contractual military personnel is determined based on their military rank in the reserve.
+More information about serving as a contractual soldier is available from your company's instructors.
 Application forms are available from the company sergeant major.